Why is Beetroot Good for You

 We love beetroot juice, it’s sweet and, as you can see, full of nutrition.
-But we also love broccoli sprout juice so we decided the best thing was to join these 2 super juices into one super tube.
+But we also love broccoli sprout juice so we decided the best thing was to join these 2 super juices into one super bottle.

 We cold-press our beetroot, to retain nutrients and enzymes, creating a wonderful, sweet tasting juice.
 Then we add our best selling raw cold-pressed Broccoli Sprout juice, to make Broccoli Sprout + Beetroot Juice, giving you all the benefits of beetroot and broccoli sprouts in one sweet juice shot.

-Independent laboratories tested Vegus Foods’ Broccoli Sprout Juice to contain at least 25 micromoles of isothiocyanates including sulforaphane per 10 ml, so one 40ml tube of Broccoli Sprout + Beetroot juice gives you at least 50 micromoles isothiocyanates including sulforaphane.
+Independent laboratories tested Vegus Foods’ Broccoli Sprout Juice to contain at least 25 micromoles of isothiocyanates including sulforaphane per 10 ml, so one 40ml bottle of Broccoli Sprout + Beetroot juice gives you at least 50 micromoles isothiocyanates including sulforaphane.

 The Johns Hopkins Institute recommended 40 micromoles sulforaphane a day.